it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Capability_Maturity_Index/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.3

 ### Provide the ability for customer admins to revoke access

 Establish and follow an automated process for revoking system access by disabling accounts immediately upon termination or change of responsibilities of an employee or contractor.
-Disabling those accounts, instead of deleting accounts, allows preservation of audit trails.

 >Employee new hire, termination, promotion, and demotion checklists should include the steps to setting user permissions commensurate with the employee's job responsibilities, or lack thereof.
 This should apply to employees and contractors.